DIRECTED ENERGY PROFESSIONAL SOCIETY

 Symposium Overview

-As the Directed Energy community continues a transition from years of Science & Technology to Programs of Record, the theme for this year's Systems Symposium is
+As the Directed Energy community continued a transition from years of Science & Technology to Programs of Record, the theme for the 2025 Systems Symposium was

 "DEW Systems: The Solution to Real World Issues"

-The Hyatt Regency Monterey is the Symposium hotel.
+The Hyatt Regency Monterey was the Symposium hotel.

-The 2025 Directed Energy Systems Symposium will be held 15-18 December 2025 in Monterey, CA at the Hyatt Regency Monterey Hotel (Visit the hotel website or Book your room) and at an offsite location.
+The 2025 Directed Energy Systems Symposium was held 15-18 December 2025 in Monterey, CA at the Hyatt Regency Monterey Hotel (Visit the hotel website or and an offsite location.

-The DE Systems Symposium focuses on systems aspects of Directed Energy in a limited-attendance environment.
-Some portions of the Systems Symposium are held at a CUI/Limited Distribution level while others are conducted at the Secret level.
+The DE Systems Symposium focused on systems aspects of Directed Energy in a limited-attendance environment.
+Some portions of the Systems Symposium were held at a CUI/Limited Distribution level while others were conducted at the Secret level.

 Distinguished Speakers

-We are pleased to announce the following distinguished speakers at our Tuesday Plenary Session:
+The following distinguished speakers spoke at our Tuesday Plenary Session:

 • Vice Admiral Ann Rondeau, U.S. Navy (Ret.), President of the Naval Postgraduate School